morgant/claws-mail-find_all_copies/README.md

 * It only supports IMAP accounts (though could be modified to support POP & local MH accounts)
 * It cannot find messages that have not yet been downloaded from the IMAP server and stored locally
 * It cannot search across multiple accounts
-* It's slow as it has to process _all_ messages in the IMAP account
+* It's slow as it has to process _all_ messages in the IMAP account (this is despite optimizations to ensure that only the message headers are parsed)

 ## USAGE